Why a Culture of Compliance Can’t Compete with a Culture of Commitment

 While accountability doesn’t normally precede commitment, there are things you can do to prepare your organization to be accountable once they’re committed.
 Establishing an expectation of accountability early on will pay dividends in your cultural transformation journey later on.
 Try this:

-Whether or not individual team members are solely responsible for your dysfunctional company culture (chances are they probably aren’t), there is power in taking responsibility for it anyway.
+Whether or not individual team members are solely responsible for your dysfunctional company culture (chances are, they aren’t), there is power in taking responsibility for it anyway.
 Your team members will be more committed when they can recognize the personal impact they have on your organization, whether good or bad.

 Here are some suggestions to encourage lasting commitment to not only your initiative, but also your organization as a whole: